deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 - They can enter it in the **settings**
 - The video provider may come from the **provider-info** with other server-data (which makes a lot of sense, however this is currently not supported by many e-mail providers).
-- Finally, the user can also scan a video chat provider **from a qr-code** - this way, video chat providers can be shared easily and quickly.
+- Finally, the user can also scan a video chat provider **from a QR-code** - this way, video chat providers can be shared easily and quickly.

 Delta Chat is not very picky about the chosen provider: